QA3264/CleanGetDataProject/CodeBook.md

 has 180 rows (30 subject * 6 activities) and 81 columns/variables (79 measurement variables + subject_ID + activity_type)

 The list of 79 measurement variables with mean/std in their names before making them more descriptive:
+- The units used for the accelerations are 'g's (gravity of earth -> 9.80665 m/seg2).
+- The gyroscope units are rad/seg.

  [1] "tBodyAcc-mean()-X"
  [2] "tBodyAcc-mean()-Y"